ysyk2021/the-productivity-toolbox-essential-tools-and-resources-for-boosting-your-efficiency/src/chapter-10-1.md

-# List of Recommended Productivity Tools and Resources

 In this chapter, we'll provide a list of recommended productivity tools and resources to help you boost your efficiency and achieve your goals.